bschnei/bens-haus/content/router.md

 Enable (but don't start) nftables so that the firewall will come up on next boot.

-Change the configuration for the WAN port to enable packed forwarding.
+Change the configuration for the WAN port to enable packet forwarding.
 Sample `wan.network`:

 ```
 [Match]